renusreeja/II-I-LABS/C++ Lab/Experiment 14/Experiment 14 b/readme.md

 Step 6 - Open the file in read mode.

-Step 7 - Write the data on the screen.

-Step 8 - Again read the data from the file and display it.
+Step 7 - Read the data from the file and display it.

-Step 9 - Close the opened file.
+Step 8 - Close the opened file.

-Step 10 - return 0 to exit form the program execution.
+Step 9 - return 0 to exit form the program execution.